IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Despite the weakness of the early experimental evidence for general relativity, Einstein’s theory became the standard textbook theory of gravitation in the 1920s and retained that position from then on, even while the various eclipse expeditions of the 1920s and 1930s were reporting at best equivocal evidence for the theory. … Perhaps all of us were just gullible and lucky, but I do not think that is the real explanation.
 I believe that the general acceptance of general relativity was due in large part to the attractions of the theory itself—in short, to its **beauty**.”

 ― <a href="https://en.wikipedia.org/wiki/Steven_Weinberg" target="_blank">Steven Weinberg</a>

+>“He [[Sidney Coleman](https://en.wikipedia.org/wiki/Sidney_Coleman){:target="_blank"}] was a giant in a peculiar sense, because he's not known to the general populace.
+He's not a Stephen Hawking; he has virtually no visibility outside.
+But within the community of theoretical physicists, he's kind of a major god.
+He is the physicist's physicist.”

+― <a href="https://en.wikipedia.org/wiki/Sheldon_Glashow" target="_blank">Sheldon Glashow</a>

+>“The career of a young theoretical physicist consists of treating the harmonic oscillator in ever-increasing levels of abstraction.”

+>“Quantum gravity is notoriously a subject where problems vastly outnumber results.”

+>“Not only God knows, I know, and by the end of the semester, you will know.”

+― <a href="https://en.wikipedia.org/wiki/Sidney_Coleman" target="_blank">Sidney Coleman</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”